-Many feel that a permanent memorial is long over-due in Normandy.
+Many feel that a permanent memorial was long over-due in Normandy.
 There are some sculptures to British troops to the west of Sword Beach at Ouistreham.
 And, in June 2019, a D-Day garden was installed on the cliffs at Arromanches to commemorate the 75th anniversary of D-Day.
-You can read about the Arromanches D-Day garden here.
 However, this new project is very much welcomed by veterans and their families.

-Part of the memorial has been revealed already.
-The sculptor David Williams-Ellis was commissioned to create a piece for the ceremony held on 6th June 2019.
-This high-profile event was attended by Prime Minister Theresa May and President Emmanuel Macron.
-Williams-Ellis created three soldiers in bronze representing leadership and comradeship.
+Part of the memorial was revealed prior to the opening.
+The sculptor David Williams-Ellis was commissioned to create a piece for a ceremony held on 6th June 2019.
+The ceremony was part of the 75th anniversary programme.
+This high-profile event was attended by the UK Prime Minister Theresa May and French President Emmanuel Macron.
+Williams-Ellis created three soldiers in bronze to represent leadership and comradeship.
 The sculpture was shipped to France and formed the centrepiece of the commemoration event.

 The British Normandy Memorial Site